 Sometimes it's hard to be a songwriter.
-You may be expected to always have a hit, no matter what you're feeling, what you're not feeling, or what's happening in your life.
-Writers go through dry spells of creativity all the time, often in times they least expect it.
-It can be very frustrating to not be able to come up with a good song when you, or worse, you and others are depending on it.
+You may always be expected to have a hit, no matter what you're feeling, what you're not feeling, or what's happening in your life.
+Writers go through dry spells of creativity all the time; often in times, they least expect it.
+It can be very frustrating not to be able to come up with a good song when you, or worse, you and others are depending on it.

 Related Post: How To Come Up With Lyrics To A Beat